infogrind/ezrss/README.md

 # Introduction

-This script was originally been written as an exercise in Ruby, to create a slightly complex script.
+This script was originally written as an exercise in Ruby, to create a slightly complex script.
 Its purpose was to monitor RSS feeds on [eztv.it](http://eztv.it) for Torrent links to new episodes of TV shows.
 (The website may no longer be available, at least not in its original form.)